andifunke/skipgraph/README.md

 # Skip Graph

-A [http://cs-www.cs.yale.edu/homes/shah/pubs/soda2003.pdf](Skip Graph) is a robust, ordered data structure for distributed self-organizing systems such as peer-to-peer networks.
+A [Skip Graph](http://cs-www.cs.yale.edu/homes/shah/pubs/soda2003.pdf) is a robust, ordered data structure for distributed self-organizing systems such as peer-to-peer networks.
 It allows access in logarithmic time via probabilistic assignment of its nodes to higher order 'shortcut'-levels.
 A Skip Graph is based on a network of doubly linked, disjoint skip lists.

-This Skip Graph-implementation is a sketch for [https://ieeexplore.ieee.org/document/8064026](PacketSkip), an ordered index structure for efficient storage and retrieval of capacity-information from network nodes.
+This Skip Graph-implementation is a sketch for [PacketSkip](https://ieeexplore.ieee.org/document/8064026), an ordered index structure for efficient storage and retrieval of capacity-information from network nodes.
 PacketSkip uses a greedy algorithm to govern the graph structure without any need for global knowledge.